 Trump Administration Wants To Cut Drug Prices By Eliminating Middlemen's Rebates

-The Trump administration is proposing major changes in how prescription drugs are priced and paid for in Medicare.
+The Trump administration is proposing major changes in how prescription drugs are priced and paid for by Medicare.

 The effort is designed to cut costs for senior citizens at the pharmacy counter and by its example could spur changes in the broader market for prescription drugs.

-The draft rule from the Department of Health and Human Services would encourage drug companies to offer discounts directly to consumers and reduce the role of middlemen who many policymakers say drive up list prices for medicines and increase consumers' costs.
+The draft rule from the Department of Health and Human Services would encourage drug companies to offer discounts directly to consumers and would reduce the role of middlemen that many policymakers say drive up list prices for medicines and increase consumers' costs.

-"We're going to fundamentally rewire how we pay for drugs in this system," HHS Secretary Alex Azar said in a briefing with reporters Friday.
+"We're going to fundamentally rewire how we pay for drugs in this system," HHS Secretary Alex Azar said in a briefing with reporters on Friday.

-The key change would be the reduction of rebates negotiated secretly between drugmakers and pharmacy benefit managers, such as Express Scripts and CVS Caremark.
+The key change would be the phaseout of rebates negotiated secretly between drugmakers and pharmacy benefit managers such as Express Scripts and CVS Caremark.
 These PBMs administer prescription drug plans for insurers and employers.

 A portion of the rebates paid by drugmakers now goes to insurers or employers, and PBMs take a cut of the savings for themselves.
 The administration's proposed rule would put pressure on the companies to pass those discounts to consumers.